-Ethical uses of ChatGPT, Bard, and other generative AI tools are permitted but require acknowledgment.
+Ethical uses of ChatGPT, Bard, and other generative AI tools are permitted in certain circumstances but require acknowledgment.
 Failure to cite this usage will be considered a violation of the school's norms and you will be held to the guidance outlined in Wagner's Academic Code.
+We will discuss this usage when we discuss specific assignments.
 Please talk with me if you have questions about appropriate use of these tools.